Studiegids

 Signal Transduction and Hallmarks of Cancer 4

-Drug Discovery and Safety is a specialisation of the Master’s programme Bio-Pharmaceutical Sciences of Leiden University.
+Drug Discovery and Safety is a research specialisation of the Master’s programme Bio-Pharmaceutical Sciences of Leiden University.
 This specialisation offers scientific training on and hands-on experience with a range of state-of-the-art techniques, required for the discovery and characterization of novel drug targets and the synthesis and optimization of new drugs.
-Research Project 1 will be conducted at the division Drug Discovery & Safety of the LACDR on one of the research themes described below.
+Research Project 1 will be conducted at the division of Medicinal Chemistry, or at the division of Cell Systems and Drug Safety of the LACDR on one of the research themes described below.

 To effectively design new drugs, understanding the mechanism by which potential drug targets affect the development and progression of disease at the molecular level is essential.
 The division unravels these mechanisms, particularly in the area of (breast) cancer metastasis, drug resistance and drug safety.
 After screening of candidate drug targets using a ‘systems microscopy’ approach, promising targets are evaluated in clinically relevant models and patient material, in close collaboration with clinical centers.